“In a morally relativistic universe, consistency is the speed of light, and hypocrisy the only sin…”

 –Noah Hermes de Boor

-is a 30+ year new media development pioneer & veteran who served several years in the US Peace Corps.
+is a 30+ year new media development pioneer & differentiator who served several years in the US Peace Corps.
 His earliest political memory is arguing the merits of RFK, McCarthy, and Humphrey on the playground with his 2nd grade classmates in West Lafayette, IN.
 Ask him about his avatar (or maybe not).

 First, we should propiate the gods of all whim by acknowledging that we’re playing with metaphysical fire in bringing together science and meaning.
 I’ve personally known this for most of my life.
-When I was a high school debater (cue mournful head shakes) as a sophomore (more), the topic of the year was scarce world resources.
-The affirmatives that year were endeavoring first, to prove that scarcity was a problem, and second, that they had a plan to deal with it.
-Affirmatives generally and annually win the first part of this argument; the battle really gets joined when it comes to the plan.
+When I was a high school debater (cue mournful head shakes) as a sophomore (more), the national topic of the year was scarce world resources.
+The affirmatives that year were endeavoring first, to prove that scarcity was a problem, and second, that they had an effective plan to deal with it.
+Affirmatives generally and annually win the first part of this argument; the battle really gets joined when it comes to the blueprints.
 But I was a First Negative that year, which meant I had the unenviable task of disputing the need to do anything at all, and the modern Republican Party had not yet emerged as a source of inspiration and ideas.
-Out of an odd combination of desperation and deep love of the natural world, I came up with a gambit that I, my teammates, and even our coach was certain was, in some ways, literally a nuclear option.
+Out of an odd combination of desperation and deep love of the natural world, I came up with a gambit that I, my teammates, and even our coach were all certain was, in some ways, literally a nuclear option.

-But the New Atheists have certainly picked up their own version of the torch since–by the business end, though they don’t seem to know it–carefully constructing evolutionary explanations of why religions exist and persist, with the not so-veiled intention of reducing the holy of holies to paramecium size or smaller.
-The problem with every version of these arguments I’ve seen is that the exact same reasoning they roll out with a contemptuous shove can be used to explain why we believe in science; thus their great chain of being disappears up its own derriere, or becomes an ouroboros, if you prefer.
-Personally, I find more compelling evolutionary explanations of phenomena (like worrying and the average human male’s high level of self-regard) that were far more adaptive in our cave days than they are today.
+The New Atheists have certainly picked up their own version of the torch since–by the business end, though they don’t seem to know it–carefully constructing evolutionary explanations of why religions exist and persist, with the not so-veiled intention of reducing the holy of holies to paramecium size or smaller.
+The problem with every version of these arguments I’ve seen is that the exact same reasoning that they roll out in metaphysical alleys (with a contemptuous shove) can be used to explain why we believe in science; thus their great chain of being disappears up its own derriere like an ouroboros.
+Personally, I find more compelling evolutionary explanations of phenomena like worrying, and the average human male’s high level of self-regard, that were actually far more adaptive in our cave days than they are today.

 What’s that you say, Mssrs Dawkins, Harris, et al, the difference is that we can see science, we can prove science?
 Who can see it?
 And who can prove it?
-Leaving aside that we seem to be living in a universe becoming ever more idiosyncratic the more we learn about it, and that replication of research results has become such a problem in so many fields, both “hard” and “soft,” that previously unimagined macroscopies of the Uncertainty Principle seem to be at play, what scisplainers don’t seem to realize is that for virtually everyone, including the vast majority of scientists, religious experience is more real, more empirical than science, and in religion, as Elaine Pagels observes, experience matters more than belief.
-Almost everyone has had experiences religion says are real, even if it’s only the uplift we feel after a church service, but of the scientific laws we deploy to explain even basic phenomena such as gravity, how many people, even scientists, have actually observed the science behind these laws for themselves, to the point of rational conviction, rather than take someone else’s word for it, because their explanation makes sense to us, or because we trust their expertise?
+Leaving aside that we seem to be living in a universe that becomes ever more idiosyncratic the more we learn about it, within which replication of research results has become such a problem in so many fields, both “hard” and “soft,” we find ourselves contemplating previously unimagined macroscopies of the Uncertainty Principle, what scisplainers don’t seem to realize is that for virtually everyone, including the vast majority of scientists, religious experience is more real, more empirical than science, and in religion, as Elaine Pagels observes, experience matters more than belief.
+Almost everyone has had experiences religion says are real, even if it’s only the uplift we feel after a church service, but of the scientific laws we deploy to explain even basic phenomena such as gravity, how many people, even scientists, have actually observed the science behind these laws for themselves, to the point of rational conviction, rather than take someone else’s word for it because their explanation makes sense to us, or because we trust their expertise?
 And how is that different from religious faith?

 Belief in particular faiths may wax and wane, but faith itself is as real as any other entity shaped by evolution, as we’ll discover if it’s ever subject to a mass extinction event.
-In fact, 21st century science is providing aid and comfort to the faithful of many facets.
+In fact, 21st century science is providing aid and comfort to the faithful in many facets.
 If everything is, in the end, just information, for example, what does it really mean to die?
 Death on the installment plan doesn’t even necessarily mean the bundle of information that is you stops growing or begins receding, since, if you are colorful or interesting enough, or performed heroics of one kind or another, or leave works behind, people may well continue to continue to embellish and otherwise add to ‘you’.
-The essential difference might seem to be that ‘you’ can no longer participate in your own creation or self-replication, but given how much of ‘you’ in life is water or other organisms, and the extent to which, social beings being what we are, the creation and replication of ‘you’ has never been as much in ‘your’ control as you might have imagined, the oneness experienced on hallucinogenic trips might be more lucid than our sober sense of self.
-And as viewers of Black Mirror know, even such boundaries that appear to still exist, however artificial or arbitrary, could well disappear in the near-future as well, at least for ‘you.’
+The essential difference might seem to be that ‘you’ can no longer participate in your own creation or self-replication, but given how much of ‘you’ in life is water or other organisms, and the extent to which, social beings that we are, that the creation and replication of ‘you’ has never been as much in ‘your’ control as you might have imagined, the oneness experienced on hallucinogenic trips might be more lucid than our sober sense of self.
+And as viewers of Black Mirror know, even such boundaries that still appear to exist, however artificial or arbitrary, could well disappear in the near-future as well, at least for ‘you.’

 Of course, you can also choose to believe you’re immortal, secure in the knowledge that you’ll never be proven wrong.
 Yet if you’re aligned with the disciple who Dawkins considers the patron saint of scientists, Thomas (whom Christians, tellingly, consider patron saint of the blind), mystery may not be enough for you.
 If we’re being honest, for many of us the unknowable is only a healthy (and therefore not particularly potent) form of self-medication that gets squeezed out in beads of sweat by the weight of darkness in the witching hour of our times, 3 AM.

-Perhaps in a site called Creative Politics, it might help to think of the meaning of our existence, and that of those who would follow us, as something like voting.
+Perhaps in a site called Creative Politics, it might help to think of the meaning of our existence (and those who would follow us) as something like voting.
 Why do we vote, really?
 There’s really no chance that our vote alone is going to decide any election broader in scope than our neighborhoods.
 And let’s even suppose it did–the chance that this would happen again is even closer to zero, if that’s possible.
 And if it happened twice, the chance it would happen again nearly infinitely smaller again.
 Yet we’d still continue to vote, wouldn’t we?
 There’s something in us that tells us it makes a difference, that it’s right (and how can it be right if it’s pointless?), even though no one except us can ever know for certain we did it.
-To sublimate from science again, it’s woven into the particle-wave complementarity of the individual and community in American life.
+To sublimate from science again, it’s tightly woven into the particle-wave complementarity of the individual and community in American life.